NGENDAKURIYOLionel/ServerConfiguration/Harden_Server.md

 ```
 for x in 5438 3428 3280 4479; do nmap -Pn --host_timeout 201 --max-retries 0 -p $x server_ip_address; done
 ```
+`Note`: For more informations that are more precised, check out the book `Linux server security, Pge 16`  on scanlibs.com

 #Configure the email notifier SSMTP